Advertising to children: Effects on children

-The effect is seen mainly in young children.
-According to a study from the UK, it states that celebrities who endorse specific foods in television commercials are a powerful influence on children, and that effect may extend beyond the advertisement itself.
-That study contained 181 children, and was concluded that children ate more potato chips after seeing advertisements featuring a popular UK sports figure than children who only watched commercials for toys and nuts.
-Jason C. G. Halford from University of Liverpool stated, "Obviously when they saw Gary Lineker in the advertisement, they ate a lot more crisps... but what was surprising was when we showed him presenting his show we found that it had the same effect as the advertisement."
-Many types of research indicate that children are more likely to pick foods sponsored by celebrities, even when it is just fruit.
-A study in 2012 found that children who were offered both cookies and apples were more likely to choose the apple, if it had an Elmo sticker on it.
-Researchers say that this phenomenon is worrisome, since most foods advertised on television are unhealthy, and linked to a child's health and weight long-term.

 Advertising effects on children

 One cause for concern for children is deceptive phone applications directed at them by appearing to be free, but have hidden fees within the app.
 In these instances, the initial download of the game application has no cost.
 However, when children are playing the game, there will be fees to gain new features for advancing to new levels.
 If the child would want to continue playing the game, they could have in-app purchases using their parent's credit card.
 Many apps ask for billing information, but there is a certain amount of time that the app is actually free.
 After the trial expires, the application automatically charges the person if they did not cancel before it ended.
 Kids who might not be aware of how things are marketed could accumulate charges on their parent's phone bills without their knowledge or consent.

-Television food advertisements

-Television food advertisements are the essential elements in the television advertisements.
-A study suggested that across the countries around the world, 68,462 advertisements were identified, of which 18% were for food.
-Overall, food was the second most frequently advertised product, after channel promotions (23%); in each country, food products were in the top 3 advertised products.